 Weight gain during pregnancy is expected.
 The ideal amount of weight gain during pregnancy will vary with your pre-pregnancy BMI and the number of babies that you are carrying.
-Women who are overweight or obese may be encouraged to limit any weight gain during pregnancy.
-In general, a total weight gain of 15–25 pounds (lb) for overweight women (BMI=25–29.9) and 11–20 lb for obese women (BMI ≥ 30) is recommended.
-Please work closely with your healthcare provider to determine how much weight you should gain during pregnancy.
+Women who are overweight or obese may be encouraged to limit weight gain during pregnancy.
+In general, a total weight gain of 15–25 pounds for overweight women (BMI=25–29.9) and 11–20 pounds for obese women (BMI ≥ 30) is recommended.
+Please work closely with your healthcare providers to determine how much weight you should gain during pregnancy.

 Can obesity during pregnancy cause miscarriage or birth defects?

 Miscarriage can occur in any pregnancy, and in every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.

 Maternal obesity has been associated with a higher chance for miscarriage and with a higher chance for certain birth defects, such as problems with the heart and spine.
 However, the overall increased risk for miscarriage and/or birth defects is likely to be small.
 For example, about 1-2 babies of every 1,000 born will have a neural tube defect, which occurs when the spine or skull does not close properly.
 Obesity may double that risk, meaning that the actual increased risk is still small at 2-4 babies out of 1,000 babies born.

 Ultrasounds (sound wave pictures of the baby) are used to screen a pregnancy for birth defects.
 However, obesity can make it harder for birth defects to be detected by ultrasound.